wp-plugins/disqus-conditional-load/readme.txt

 6. If you choose load disqus on click then give button name. ( It will show "Load Comments" as default).
 7. Choose whether you want to hide button when comment loads.
 8. Choose if you want to use SHORTCODE instead of normal load.
-9. Give your disqus username for the website (Please ensure you are giving correct username, unless it may not load proper comments)
+9. Give your disqus username for the website (Please ensure you are giving correct username, unless it may not load proper comments).
+10. If you want to moderate your comments use moderation link after entering username.
 10. Save it by clicking on "Update Settings".

 Note : You can disable comments on pages or posts using default disqus options.

 == Screenshots ==

-To see screenshots go to http://www.joelsays.com/plugins/disqus-conditional-load/
+1. **Settings** - Settings page of Disqus Conditional Load.
+See more details here http://www.joelsays.com/plugins/disqus-conditional-load/

 == Frequently Asked Questions ==